REGnosys/rosetta-code-generators/README.rst

 Quick start guide
 -----------------

+Note that you will need Java 8 SDK installed and referenced by the JAVA_HOME environment variable.

 You will need `Maven <http://maven.apache.org/>`_ and `Git <https://git-scm.com/>`_ installed and configured in your environment.

 `Fork and clone <https://help.github.com/articles/fork-a-repo>`_ the project in your own workspace.
 Then run the first build: